Load Balancing Virtual Machines

 If you have not already done so, sign in to the Windows Azure Management Portal.

-Click Virtual Machines, and then select one of the virtual machines that you connected to the first virtual machine.
+Click Virtual Machines, and then select one of the virtual machines in the same cloud service.

 Click Add Endpoint.